graysonbooth13-design/HACKCLUB-GCBS-MACRO-MACHINE/README.md

 [HACK.CLUB.MACRO.BOM.csv](https://github.com/user-attachments/files/24020276/HACK.CLUB.MACRO.BOM.csv)# HACKCLUB-GCBS-MACRO-MACHINE
-This is my first GitHub repo so this might not be good but I built this macro pad for the hackclub project If you have and ideas or concerns I am fully open to critisism just leave a comment! :)
+This is my first GitHub repo so it is a work in progress but I built this macro pad for the hackclub project If you have any ideas or concerns I am fully open to critisism just leave a comment! :)

 GRAYSONS MACRO MACHINE